MohammedSDev/app-attachment/README.md

           displasyImage(file)
       }
       .prepare {
-          //Optional:you can pass you custom  authority
+          //Optional:you can pass your custom  authority
           //this.authority = ""
           //Optional:you can pass your custom file
           //this.cameraPictureFile = File("...")